 The university continues to expand its research vision with the addition of new faculty researchers, the implementation of policies designed to improve the research infrastructure at the university, and new academic and industry collaborations.
 Our researchers and their teams continue to welcome external partners who support their vision.
 By sharing ideas, pooling resources, and collaborating on findings that promote innovative research, Nova Southeastern University and its partners create real-world change for the benefit of the public.

 Areas of Research

 Nova Southeastern University’s scientists are engaged in exciting interdisciplinary research projects to make discoveries and produce new knowledge in healthcare, biotechnology, life sciences, environment and social sciences.
-NSU faculty are using more than $76 million in externally provided funding to work on projects that advance the university’s mission of research, academic excellence and public service.
-They are working on more than 205 basic, applied and clinical research projects to improve patient care, make new drug discoveries, reduce mental health disorders, and examine the forces that impact our oceans.
+NSU faculty are using more than $82 million in externally provided funding to work on projects that advance the university’s mission of research, academic excellence and public service.
+They are working on hundreds of basic, applied and clinical research projects to improve patient care, make new drug discoveries, reduce mental health disorders, and examine the forces that impact our oceans.
 In the fall of 2012 NSU opened the Center for Excellence for Coral Reef Ecosystems Science Research Facility at its Oceanographic Center.
 Funded by the National Institute of Standards and Technology, America’s largest coral reef research center will be solely dedicated to coral reef ecosystem research.

 Research and Technology Transfer

 The Office of Research and Technology Transfer (RTT) is the focal point for research at NSU.
 Basic, applied, clinical and commercial research are all essential fundamentals to enhance the student's education experience, attract highly qualified students, attract highly qualified faculty, grow the clinical practice and translate research for the good of the public.